backstage/backstage/plugins/home/api-report.md

   children?: ReactNode;
 }) => JSX.Element;

-// Warning: (ae-forgotten-export) The symbol "ComponentRenderer" needs to be exported by the entry point index.d.ts
 // Warning: (ae-missing-release-tag) "HomePageRandomJoke" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)